 This leads to another side effect: the social life on the streets.
 One attraction to get on the bike is the feeling of taking part in urban life in the smaller streets you choose to take.
 These have few cars but pedestrians and bicyclists that you can observe and communicate with.
 You’ll meet people of all ages, incomes, fashion styles, job types and of both gender on the bikes, and you’ll find them 24/7 all year round.
 Once in a while young mothers or impatient suits will snap at you for not keeping in line, but mostly urban biking enriches your day, and you learn what kind of small or large events that are taking place in your city: flea markets, street musicians, demonstrations, open street parties or festivals, bike races, marathons and the list goes on.

 The new new?
 Not really.
 At all!

-Bikes ARE essential in Copenhagen, but now that it has become ‘a thing’ we are actually forgetting that it is not merely a hyper modern phenomena.
-Even before second world war the bikes flooded the streets, and more dominantly then, since there were only very few cars compared to present day.
+Bikes ARE essential in Copenhagen, but now that it has become ‘a thing’ we are actually forgetting that it is not merely a hyper-modern phenomenon.
+Even before WW2, the bikes flooded the streets, and more dominantly then, since there were only very few cars compared to the present day.

 This 1937 American travel report shows very picturesque Copenhagen but

 with a great deal of interest in the bicycles.
-Especially from 6:10 the clip demonstrates that the bikes are nothing new.
+Especially from 6:10, the clip demonstrates that bikes are nothing new.

-The benefits of biking is pretty much universal, so how come Copenhagen is so much different from other cities?
-Of course there is more than one reason:
+The benefits of biking are pretty much universal, so how come Copenhagen is so much different from other cities?
+Of course, there is more than one reason: